 Common Sense E-Cigarette Regulations

 We recently spoke up to challenge a lot of the e-cig safety concerns that is becoming ubiquitous in the media – and we will continue to do so.
 Rampant misinformation can lead to emotional, politicized and harsh e-cigarette regulations.
-The thing is, you’ll find that most e-cigarette companies are already taking measures to protect kids and to ensure that their e-cig products are manufactured to the highest standards, while focusing on an adult target audience.
+The thing is, you’ll find that most e-cigarette companies are already taking measures to protect kids and to ensure that their e-cig products are produced to the highest standards, while focusing on an adult target audience.

 People who truly care about public health should be embracing electronic cigarettes, as this Forbes.com opinion piece suggests.
 It’s just common sense, which is basically the message that some members of Congress are sending to the FDA.
 (We hope they are listening with open minds.)